DNNCommunity/DNNDocs/content/guides/tutorials/extensions/dnn-manifest-schema/index.md

     ```

 *   [`File`](https://www.dnnsoftware.com/wiki/manifest-file-component).
 Files to be installed.
 By default, only files with allowed file extensions are installed; however, the host user can bypass this security check during installation.
-To view or modify the list of file extensions, go to your DNN installation and choose Host \> Host Settings \> Other Settings \> Allowable File Extensions.
+To view or modify the list of file extensions, go to your DNN installation and choose **Host \> Host Settings \> Other Settings \> Allowable File Extensions**.

     ```